Material Management Checklist for Plastic-Free Events in Breckenridge

 Post Event Clean-up and Reporting

-For events over 1,000 attendees, a waste diversion report is required.
+For events with over 1,000 attendees, a waste diversion report is required.

 Un-Merch Your Event